If you're looking to engage medical writing support, you're probably wondering “How much is this going to cost?”

 Another option is working on a fixed-price basis, which many freelancers (myself included) offer.

-This provides you with a set price for the entire project from start to finish, giving you certainty on costs from the outset and avoiding unexpected fees if the project takes longer than anticipated.
-It also allows you to assess immediately whether the cost fits your budget.
+This gives you a set price for the entire project from start to finish, so you'll know exactly what you'll pay from the outset.
+It also means no surprises if the project takes longer than expected and allows you to quickly determine whether the cost fits your budget.

 Transparency in pricing

-Medical writing rates are often hard to find as many agencies and freelancers avoid disclosing fees publicly.
-This is usually to avoid deterring potential clients before they have a chance to understand the value offered.
+It can be hard to find clear pricing for medical writing services, as many agencies and freelancers avoid listing fees publicly.
+This is usually to avoid scaring off potential clients before they've had a chance to understand the value they offer.
 Additionally, rates can vary significantly depending on the complexity and scope of a project.

 However, I’m not convinced that this is the right approach.

-Personally, I prefer knowing an approximate price before initiating contact when purchasing a service, and I think this approach is equally relevant for medical writing services.
+Personally, I prefer knowing an approximate price before reaching out for a service, and I think that this is true for medical writing services, too.
 In my experience, it’s often possible to provide a rough estimate that can be fine-tuned once more details are available.

 Get in touch